WA6YDQ/dbasic/Readme.txt

 15 let g=a*e-b*d
 Spaces between elements are also OK:
 30 let g = a  * e  - b  *  d

+Dartmouth BASIC has a...z and a0, a1, c3, d2, etc as numeric
+variables.
+Here we only have a...z with no second numeric character.
+Arrays are the same with a(0) thru a(10) pre-defined (as are b(), c(), thru z().

 In Dartmouth, the ^ character is used for powers.
 IE 2^3 would be 2*2*2.
 This version of BASIC uses ** instead of ^, IE 2**3